GeorgetteTanner/w-Wessim/README.md

 This example demonstrates how to use w-Wessim with the real reads probe set to create the most realistic sequencing dataset.
 This is a very time and memory consuming process and not feasible without access to a high performance computing system.
 The option of using a subsampled probe set (with 1/1000th of the probes) is available if the user wishes to run the programs on a standard computer just for testing the code.
 The resulting sequencing data set from this will look very patchy and is not intended for use.
 Alternatively, the probe sequences from an exon capture kit can be used.
 This is much quicker and less memory intensive but results in a slightly less realistic distribution of reads.
-See the above "Inputs" section for instructions for this.

-Instructions for both options are included below.
+Instructions for all three options are included below.

 ```bash